oconnorian3/simpsons-quiz/README.md

    * The site is responsive and reacts well to different screen sizes.
    * I confirmed that the navigational links work, are easy to understand and all content text is readable.
-   * I confirmed the form does work, each box must be filled otherwise the form will not submit.
-Also the email field must show a valid email or the form will not send.
+   * I confirmed that the questions do load and that the score counter does indeed keep track of all correct scores.

 **Bugs**

 *Solved Problems*

-   * The background in the about us section caused the about us header to become unreadable.
-Creating a darker backgrouynd solved this
+   * The main background caused the tezt to become unreadable.
+Creating a darker backgrouynd solved this and brighter text solved this.
    * On a smaller screen a bit white space formed between the about us section and the main video banner.
 This was becasue I had a height define for the video and removing this fixed it.
    * The text in the about us section lost its bullet points on smaller screens.
 Converting a pixel margin setting to em solved this.